AmyOlex/Chrono/README.md

 ### 3. Evaluation, Baseline, and Results

 #### Evaluation
 The AnaforaTools Pythons package was used to calculate the Precision, Recall, and F1 measures using selected XML entities, types, properties, and spans output by our program compared to the provided gold standard.
 The gold standard was provided by Bethard and Parker, and was manually annotated using the AnaforaTools annotator with an inter-annotator agreement of F1 = 0.917.
-The entity types not included in the current evaluation are "After", "Before", "Union", "Event", "Between", "Frequency", "Modifier", and "This".
-These entity types are currently not being parsed from the SUTime temporal phrases, so were not included in the evaluation.
+The entity types specifically excluded in the current evaluation are "After", "Before", "Union", "Event", "Between", "Frequency", "Modifier", and "This".
+These entity types are currently not being parsed from the SUTime temporal phrases, so were not included in the evaluation metric calculations.

 #### Baseline
 The goal of this SemEval task is to obtain a fine-grained parsing of temporal information from text using the Semantically Compositional Annotation Scheme by Bethard and Parker.
 There currently is no published system for parsing temporal information into this scheme for use as a baseline.
-Therefore, we decided to naively parse the TIMEX3 temporal phrases identified by HeidelTime into our T6entity structure for comparison.
-HeidelTime was developed at Heidelberg University and was used as a baseline for SUTime in the task of identifying temporal phrases.
+We investigated HeidelTime and GUTime as possible baseline implementations.
+GUTime returned the text phrase spans required by the normalization schema, whereas HeidleTime did not.
+Therefore, we decided to naively parse the TIMEX3 temporal phrases identified by GUTime into our T6entity structure for comparison.
+GUTime was developed at Georgetown University and was used as a baseline for SUTime in the task of identifying temporal phrases.

-HeidelTime phrases were converted to T6 entities and evaluated against the gold standard using the AnaforaTools package.
-Each input file was run with HeidelTime's standalone system and the results were parsed into a HeidelTime list.
-Once the HeidelTime List was generated, using similar methods from SUTime_To_T6.py, T6 Entites were generated only for the Year, Month, Day, Hour, Second, and Minute.
+GUTime phrases were converted to T6 entities and evaluated against the gold standard using the AnaforaTools package.
+Each input file was run with GUTime's standalone system and the results were parsed into a GUTime list.
+Once the GUTime list was generated, using similar methods from SUTime_To_T6.py, T6 Entites were generated only for the Year, Month, Day, Hour, Second, and Minute.
 This naive parsing omits many relationships such as event-time relations.
-HeidelTime was not built for parsing data into such a fine-grainined structure, so it may not be the best choice for base line moving forward.

 #### Results